 IGF-I levels are maximal during peripubertal growth and early adult hood; however, they progressively decline with age.
 Reduced IGF-I levels in the elderly contribute to age-related symptoms and subsequently, progression of age-related neurological conditions.
 Maintaining optimal IGF-1 levels and function is important across life-stages especially after the age of 45.

-WHAT IS CGP?
+WHAT IS cGP?

 cGP (cyclic-Glycine-Proline) is a molecule that our body produces by itself and is a key player in regulating the IGF-1 activation/inactivation.
 It works by normalising the IGF-1 function and is crucial for the normal growth of humans, neurological development and improving the brain signalling pathways.

-THE IMPORTANCE OF CGP
+THE IMPORTANCE OF cGP

 As we get older, our requirement for cGP increases, while our bodies simply cannot make enough cGP to meet these demands.
 Thus, pointing to an increased need for cGP supplementation as we age.